anwarmamat/cmsc330spring2024/semantics.md

 * v:  value that results from evaluating e

 ### Definitional Interpreter
-Rules for judgment e ⇒ v can be easily turned into idiomatic OCaml code for an interpreter
+Rules for judgement e ⇒ v can be easily turned into idiomatic OCaml code for an interpreter
 * The language’s expressions e and values v have corresponding OCaml datatype representations exp and value
 * The semantics is represented as a function
 ```